M3 Internal vs. External Events

 How will this exercise help me regulate my emotions?

 If you are predominantly oriented towards the internal events, that might mean that when you feel strong emotions you make them even stronger by focusing solely on them.
 Shifting your focus to the external environment might change your perspective and decrease your level of distress.
-In contrast, being mostly aware of the environment might mean that you avoid or ignore your emotions, which can equally contribute to emotional distress.
-This is why the attention-balancing in this exercise will help you be more emotionally grounded.
+In contrast, being mostly aware of the external environment might mean that you consciously or unconsciously avoid or ignore your emotions, which can equally contribute to emotional distress.
+This is why the awareness harmonizing in this exercise can help you better balance your emotions.

 ADMIN – Hi Sarah,